At a glance:

 One time when you shouldn’t have to wear a mask is when you're riding up a hill and there is no one else nearby.

-Masks and face cover rules definitely apply to all people aged 12 years or over and may apply for children aged between two years and 12 years.
+Masks rules definitely apply to all people aged 12 years or over and may apply for children aged between two years and 12 years.
 Toddlers should not wear masks or face covers.

 - Click here for instructions from the Victorian government about how to make a mask.